Orange County Wrongful Termination Attorneys

 If you believe you’ve been retaliated against, you should contact an Orange County wrongful termination lawyer right away.
 Provide them with any information you have and then talk to them about the next steps.

-At Sessions & Kimball LLP, we exclusively represent California employees.
-Our employment law practice is focused on protecting employee rights in a range of matters, including wrongful termination.
-Our Orange County wrongful termination attorneys have recovered millions of dollars for our clients.
-If you believe that you have been wrongfully terminated, or you were forced to resign because of intolerable working conditions, contact our office to arrange for free case consultation with one of our attorneys.
-Fill out our online contact form or call us at (949) 380-0900 for a free consultation today.
+If you believe that you have been wrongfully terminated, or you were forced to resign because of intolerable working conditions, contact our law firm to arrange a free case consultation with one of our wrongful termination attorneys.
+Fill out our online contact form or call us at (949) 380-0900 for a free case evaluation on your employment case.